Ethical questions should not be an afterthought. The hard problems are never the

 the "genius" tech startups are "genius" because they strive to help us all improve, not

-because they avoid paying their workers.
+because they found creative ways to avoid paying their workers.

 Can we strive for a world where the disconnect between "users" of technology and its